 - Gain a different perspective and gain greater insight into your situation.

 - Explore your life challenges in relation to the impact of your visible difference and generate your own meanings and understandings of it.

 - Consider ways you can engage with life more fully, with greater ease and with less struggle, and meet your goals and aims to live the life you want.

 Whilst counselling and support can be extremely rewarding, it is not for everybody.
 It requires motivation and a willingness to examine yourself and change – the process is not always straightforward.

-Secondly, if counselling and support feels like the right option, we will arrange an assessment session – this is a 50-minute space to explore your needs with a practitioner.
+- If counselling and support sessions feel like the right option, we will arrange an assessment to explore your needs with a practitioner.
 We will ask about your visible difference and the impact of this on your mental health and wellbeing, as well as explore any other issues you may have.
-The wait for an assessment is between 10-12 weeks.
+The wait for an assessment is typically between one to three months.

-Thirdly, once agreed, 50-minute counselling and support sessions will take place at a regular time weekly or fortnightly.
-You may have up to 12 sessions, depending on what is right for you – this will be discussed with your practitioner as you go along.
+- Once agreed, your sessions will take place at the same time each week (or fortnightly).
+You might have up to 12 sessions depending on what it right for you – this will be agreed between you and your counsellor before you start.